asu-trans-ai-lab/grid2demand/README.md

 context of the 4-step process in transportation planning.
 The standard four steps are briefly described below.

--   Trip Generation: Estimate how many trips entering or leaving a zone/traffic-analysis-zone (TAZ)
+-   Trip Generation: Estimate how many trips enter or leave a zone/traffic-analysis-zone (TAZ)

 -   Trip Distribution: Estimate how many trips from each zone/TAZ end in all zones/TAZs

--   Mode Choice: Estimate which travel-method is used (e.g., vehicle, transit, walk)
+-   Mode Choice: Estimate which travel-method is used (e.g., vehicle, transit, walk) to complete those trips

 -   Traffic Assignment: Distribute vehicles/traffic flow to different paths during travel